 For over 35 years our planetarium has been one of the outstanding features of the Howard B. Owens Science Center operated by Prince Georges' County Public Schools and has served thousands of students per year from Pre-K through college.
 Our programs range from identifying simple shapes in the sky to determining the angles between the Sun and the Moon for the various moon phases.
 Our Pre-K through 12 programs highlight specific astronomy objectives from the science standards which are best taught in the unique environment of a planetarium.
 Although our first priority is to serve students attending Prince Georges's County Public Schools we also are able to accommodate home school groups and private schools.
 College students from the University of Maryland College Park and Howard Community College regular visit our planetarium in the evening to enhance their astronomy/earth science lessons.

 The public is able to enjoy the wonders of the planetarium through a variety of programs offered on the second Friday of every month from September through May.
-We also offer mini-programs under the stars at every Science Center Family Night event, including special programs and guest speakers on Astronomy Day.
+We also offer mini-programs under the stars at every Science Center Family Night event, including special programs and guest speakers.

 We are proud Education/Public Outreach partners with the Johns Hopkins University Applied Physics Lab in developing a planetarium program highlighting the New Horizons mission to Pluto/Kuiper Belt.
 This program will be distributed to planetariums nation-wide.
 We have also worked with the Goddard Space Flight Center and the Astronomical Society of Greenbelt in presenting different programs.